Last Updated on October 31, 2023 by Contributing Editor

 To become a Licensed Advanced Macro Social Worker, individuals typically need to complete a graduate degree in social work (Master of Social Work) and pass a licensing exam.
 The specific requirements for licensure may vary depending on the country or state.
 Licensure ensures that social workers have met the necessary education and competency standards to practice macro social work ethically and effectively.

-Meet Educational Requirements: Ensure that you meet the education requirements for the specific type of social work license you are seeking.
+Ensure that you meet the education requirements for the specific type of social work license you seek.
 This typically involves holding a Bachelor’s or Master’s Degree in Social Work from a program accredited by the Council on Social Work Education (CSWE).

-Complete Field Experience: If required, complete the necessary supervised field experience as specified by the Missouri Division of Professional Registration, Committee for Social Workers.
+If required, complete the supervised field experience specified by the Missouri Division of Professional Registration, Committee for Social Workers.
 The field experience requirements may vary based on the specific license you are seeking.
 This may include suicide prevention training.

-Verify Out-of-State Licensure: Provide verification of your current social work license from the state in which you are currently licensed.
+Verify your current social work license from the state where you are currently licensed.
 This typically involves submitting a Verification of Licensure form directly from the licensing board in the state where you hold a license.

-Completing the Application: Complete the application for licensure by endorsement, which can be obtained from the Missouri Division of Professional Registration, Committee of Social Worker.
+Complete the application for licensure by endorsement, which can be obtained from the Missouri Division of Professional Registration, Committee of Social Workers.

-Submit Required Documentation: Along with the completed application, you will need to submit additional documentation, such as transcripts, verification of field experience and supervised experience, and any other supporting documents requested by the licensing board.
+Along with the completed application, you must submit additional documentation.
+Some required items include transcripts, verification of field experience and supervised experience, and also any other supporting documents requested by the licensing board.

-Criminal Background Check: Complete a criminal background check as required by the Missouri Division of Professional Registration.
+Complete a criminal background check as the Missouri Division of Professional Registration requires.

-According to labor statistics the US Bureau of Labor Statistics (BLS), the median annual wage for social workers in Missouri is $52,530.
+According to labor statistics, the US Bureau of Labor Statistics (BLS), the median annual wage for social workers in Missouri is $52,530.
 Additionally, the earnings for a licensed social worker in Missouri can vary based on multiple factors such as the level of education, specialization, experience, and the specific geographic location within the state.
-For example, social workers in metropolitan areas like St. Louis and Kansas City may earn higher salaries compared to those in rural areas.
+For example, social workers in metropolitan areas like St. Louis and Kansas City earn higher salaries than those in rural areas.

 Here is a breakdown of the median annual wages for different social work occupations in Missouri as reported by the BLS: